-Solo exhibitions include ‘Architecture Makes Us’, Centre for Contemporary Photography, Melbourne (2018); ‘Zaum Tractor’, Fehily Contemporary, Melbourne (2014); and Gridchinhall, Moscow (2013); ‘The Way You Move Me’, Fehily Contemporary, Melbourne (2012); ‘Space-Shifter’, Detached/MONA FOMA, Hobart (2012); Perth Institute of Contemporary Arts (2011); and Conical, Melbourne (2009); and ‘Almost Always Everywhere Apparent’, Mildura Arts Centre (2008); and Australian Centre for Contemporary Art, Melbourne (2007).
+Solo exhibitions include 'Architecture Makes Us', UNSW Galleries, Sydney (2019); ‘Architecture Makes Us’, Centre for Contemporary Photography, Melbourne (2018); ‘Zaum Tractor’, Fehily Contemporary, Melbourne (2014); ‘Zaum Tractor’, Gridchinhall, Moscow (2013); ‘The Way You Move Me’, Fehily Contemporary, Melbourne (2012); ‘Space-Shifter’, Detached/MONA FOMA, Hobart (2012); Perth Institute of Contemporary Arts (2011); and Conical, Melbourne (2009); and ‘Almost Always Everywhere Apparent’, Mildura Arts Centre (2008); and Australian Centre for Contemporary Art, Melbourne (2007).